April 2, 2021

 The Dangers of Food Contamination

 Every year food contamination results in 600 million people falling ill.
-For some perspective, that’s almost 1 in 10 people worldwide.
+From some perspective, that’s almost 1 in 10 people worldwide.

 Salmonella, E. Coli, and Listeria are some of the most common bacteria involved in foodborne illnesses.